Azure/maximo/README.md

 ### Installing Visual Inspection

-If you wish to use Visual Inspection (VI), your OpenShift deployment must accomodate GPU-enabled worker nodes.
-To do this, you can deploy a Machineset set specification as follows:
+If you wish to use [Visual Inspection](https://www.ibm.com/docs/en/mas87/8.7.0?topic=applications-maximo-visual-inspection) or VI, OpenShift needs GPU-enabled worker nodes.
+There are few steps to go do this

+1. Deploy a machineset with GPU nodes in them
+1. Deploy the Node Feature Discovery operator, to discover the GPU capability
+1. Deploy the Nvidia Operator to install the Nvidia drivers onto the machines

+> ❗**IMPORTANT** To make Nvidia GPUs work on OpenShift seamlessly you need OpenShift 4.8.22 or newer.

+First you need to deploy VMs with GPUs in them.
+At `src/machinesets/worker-vi-tesla.yaml` there is a machineset provided that does this.
+Deploy it as follows:

 ```bash
 #Set variables to match your environment